wodby/docker4wordpress/README.md

 Supported WordPress versions: 5

-*❕PHP 5.6 [has reached end of life](http://php.net/supported-versions.php) and no longer supported by PHP team, we strongly advise you to migrate to the latest stable 7.x version.
+❗️PHP 5.6 [has reached end of life](http://php.net/supported-versions.php) and no longer supported by PHP team.
+PHP 7.1 is currently in security fix only mode.
+We strongly advise you to migrate to the latest stable PHP version.

 ## Documentation